jazzband/django-waffle/docs/usage.rst

 object.
 Just pass in a flag name.
 As in the Python API, if a flag or switch is undefined, it will always be ``false``.

-The function names don't match those in Python because 'switch' is a reserved word in JavaScript.

 ::

     if (waffle.flag_is_active('some_flag')) {